startupradar/transformers/README.md

 - `DomainNameTransformer`: Extract features from a domain name, currently only top level domain, e.g. `com` or `io`
 - `CommonStringTransformer`: Application of a `CountVectorizer` to find common strings among passed inputs
 - `ColumnPrefixTransformer`: Create a DataFrame with the same column names, but prefixed with e.g. `prefix_`
+- `CounterTransformer`: Create row-wise Counter objects and distribute keys as columns

 ### startupradar.transformers.pandas
 Transformers that re-implement scikit-learn transformers, to also output Pandas DataFrames.